 Air pollution is responsible for the deaths of millions of people worldwide every year.
-Fine particles emitted by the industry and transport sectors are a key source of such pollution.
-Fine particles belong to the category of short-lived climate pollutants, which together account for around 40 percent of global heating.
-Together with partner cities, the project is working to develop integrated Clean Air Plans (CAPs) and mitigation plans for greenhouse gas emissions.
-The project complements the World Bank’s PMEH programme with skill-building and resource development, and by establishing organisations and standards.
-Emissions inventories and air measurements are being used to improve the data sets used as input for CAPs.
-The project is also reviewing legal frameworks and selected municipal land use plans and suggesting appropriate changes.
-Further training for key stakeholders and knowledge transfer between Germany and PMEH partner countries help to support CAP development and mitigation measures in other PMEH partner countries.
+Fine particles emitted by the industry and transport sectors belong to the category of short-lived climate pollutants, which together account for around 40 percent of global heating.
+Together with partner cities, the project developed integrated Clean Air Plans (CAPs) and mitigation plans for greenhouse gas emissions.
+The project complemented the World Bank’s PMEH programme with skill-building and resource development, and by establishing organisations and standards.
+Emissions inventories and air measurements were used to improve the data sets used as input for CAPs.
+The project also reviewed legal frameworks and selected municipal land use plans and suggested appropriate changes.
+Further training for key stakeholders and knowledge transfer between Germany and PMEH partner countries helped to support CAP development and mitigation measures in other PMEH partner countries.

 State of implementation/results

 - Project completed.